frankjuniorr/Pincel-de-Som/README.md

 ### [app]

-- Contais a Android code.
+> Contains a Android code.

 ### [audio]

-- Contais a Pure Data code.
+> Contains a Pure Data code.

 ### [scripts]

-- Contais a shell script to build PD code into Android path.
+> Contains a shell script to build PD code into Android path.

 ## License